 “There is one whose rash words are like sword thrusts, but the tongue of the wise brings healing.”

-Here in Proverbs we read of people whose rash words are compared to a bloody sword thrust.
+Here in Proverbs we read of people whose rash words cut-to-the-bone.
 They jab, slash and cut.
 They are malicious and hurtful.
-We can cause far too much pain.
+We inflict pain on others far too easily.
 God forgive us.
-Satan gets his glory by things we say.
-Lord, have mercy.
+Satan gets foul glory by things we say.
+He will use us to destroy others.

-Others have the opposite outcome.
+But there are others who have learned some things.
 Their words bring healing.
-I have known people like this.
-They have an aura about them–a special superpower.
-They say profoundly simple things of wisdom.
-Healing seems to follow them around.
-(Yet I also have seen other believers stall, because they couldn’t control their mouth.)
+I’ve known a few people like this, they have an aura about them–a special superpower.
+They say profoundly simple things of wisdom, and it seems healing follows them everywhere.
+(I’ve also have seen other believers stall, simply because they won’t control their mouth.)

 Give me a true heart, O God.
 I want to carry healing to others.
 Help me to bridle my tongue.
 Amen.